Improve Customer Reviews Across All Areas

 Oftentimes customers are incentivized to leave feedback for no other reason than that they were dissatisfied with the product or service they purchased.
 While negative reviews can be helpful, offering insight and a great opportunity for damage control (if your business responds in the right way), they still aren’t the best source of publicity.
 This is why you should focus on encouraging happy customers to leave positive reviews.

 Many businesses send automated follow-up emails to customers that have recently purchased their products.
 These emails typically thank the customer for their purchase and ask them to leave a review on the business’s website if they were satisfied with the item.

+Think about how to improve customer reviews, but also make sure to proactively seek them.
 Many times, a gentle prompting is all a buyer needs to decide to give feedback.
 In fact, a BrightLocal study found that 72% of customers that were prompted to leave reviews went on to do so.
 It may be well worth your while, then, to encourage your customers to review their purchases.